arechnitzer/CLP3/pretext/README.md

 ### Compiling to HTML
 * Move into the directory containing `clp_3_mc.ptx`
-* We will build the website in this directory, which should then be uploaded to its final hosting location.
+* We will build the website in a subdirectory of the current directory; that subdirectory should then be uploaded to its final hosting location.
 * Run the following command
 `./buildHTML.py`
 * This will take a few minutes to run and produce a large number of html files.